datazoompuc/datazoom.social/README.md

 We created this function in order to integrate the [*`get_pnadc`*](https://www.rdocumentation.org/packages/PNADcIBGE/versions/0.7.0/topics/get_pnadc) function with the logic process of applying a panel structure to PNADc datasets.
+This function is from the package `PNADcIBGE`.

 The function not only download the PNADc files for the given quarters of a given year.
-It processes and generates panel data from the PNAD (National Household Sample Survey) dataset for specified years and quarters.
+It processes and generates panel data from the PNADC (Continuous National Household Sample Survey) dataset for specified years and quarters.
 The function also reads the data and divides all the observations by which panel they belong (variable `V1014` shows that).
 The goal is to organize and store the data frames in a structured manner for further analysis.